 The statistics tell the tragic story.
-The American Association of Suicidology (AAS), sponsors of National Suicide Prevention Week, Sept.
+The American Association of Suicidology (AAS) sponsors of National Suicide Prevention Week, Sept.
 8-14, notes that one suicide occurs on average every 13 minutes in the United States.
-Each year approximately 38,000 Americans kill themselves.
+Each year about 38,000 Americans kill themselves.
 And suicide is the cause of more deaths than homicides in the nation.

 The recent suicide death of beloved comedian Robin Williams has brought much attention to suicide and depression.

 "His tragic suicide is a reminder that even someone as successful, famous and rich as Robin Williams can be so depressed and desperate that they can take their own life," said Dr. Benjamin Liptzin, chair, Department of Psychiatry, Baystate Health.

 Dr. Liptzin said media coverage of celebrity deaths by suicide are often glamorized and sometimes produce imitators.